-At first I was intrigued by the small class size, but after taking a tour and realizing how friendly and helpful everyone was I knew that this is where I wanted to attend college.
+Why did you choose UWB?
+At first I was intrigued by the small class sizes, but after taking a tour and realizing how friendly and helpful everyone was, I knew that this is where I wanted to attend college.

 What do you like about UWB?
 I like every single think about UW Bothell but the sports field is by far the best thing

 What surprised you about UWB?
 What surprised me the most was how professors can quickly remember your name.
 UW Bothell faculty members care a lot about each individual student.

 What is your favorite thing to do at UWB?
 My favorite things about UW Bothell are getting to know my professors and how easygoing people are.

 How are you involved on the campus?
 I am a captain of the coed soccer club, actively involved in International Student Facilitators, and a member of Husky Packs, DECA, Junior Senator and Dream Project.